Ceremonies, concerts mark Veterans Day in U.S. capital

 "It's good that I can be here for the ones who can't, and remember the ones who didn't come home," said Army veteran Ray Footland, 44, from Pasadena, Maryland.

-Defense Secretary Chuck Hagel also spoke at the Vietnam Veterans Memorial.
-He said military personnel who had served since the Sept.
-11, 2001, attacks had told him "they don't need a handout or a hand up.
+Among other Washington ceremonies marking Veterans Day, Defense Secretary Chuck Hagel was scheduled to attend a commemoration at the Vietnam Veterans Memorial.

-"They just want the opportunity to continue to prove themselves," he said.

-The main Washington Veterans Day event is the three-hour "Concert for Valor" on the National Mall, sponsored by Starbucks Corp and HBO, in the evening.
+The main Veterans Day event in the U.S. capital is the three-hour "Concert for Valor" on the National Mall, sponsored by Starbucks Corp and HBO, in the evening.
 It is expected to draw hundreds of thousands of spectators.

-Entertainers include Springsteen, Rihanna, Carrie Underwood, Eminem and Metallica.
-Onstage appearances are set for such actors as Bryan Cranston and Jamie Foxx.
+Entertainers include Springsteen, Rihanna, Carrie Underwood, Eminem, Metallica and the Zac Brown Band, and onstage appearances are set for actors Bryan Cranston and Jamie Foxx.